Germany: Police release details about Heidelberg shooter | DW | 26.01.2022

 Police in southwestern Germany provided new details on Wednesday over a shooting in a university auditorium that left one woman dead and the idyllic city of Heidelberg reeling.

-Officials from Mannheim, where the suspect lived, issued a statement clarifying that the man who opened fire in a University of Heidelberg auditorium on Monday was an 18-year-old who purchased his weapons in Austria.
+Officials from Mannheim, where the suspect lived, issued a statement clarifying that the man who opened fire in a University of Heidelberg lecture hall on Monday was an 18-year-old who purchased his weapons in Austria.

 According to their initial investigation, the assailant, who killed himself before police could apprehend him, "bought a total of three long guns in Austria about a week before the crime."